vegaøyan world heritage

 Traffic in the area

-Hysvær is part of the Hysvær/Søla landscape conservation area as a unique cultural and landscape conservation area.
-This means that animal and bird life, including nesting sites and breeding areas, are protected against damage and destruction.
-New animal species may not be introduced, and dogs must be kept on a leash.
+Hysvær is part of Hysvær / Søla landscape conservation area as a unique cultural and landscape conservation area.
+This means that the animal and bird life with nesting sites and breeding areas are protected from damage and destruction.
+New animal species must not be introduced, and dogs must be kept on a leash.

 Show consideration when moving in the landscape.
 Follow marked trails and respect privacy.
 Do not leave litter.